youngmilker/teable/CONTRIBUTING.md

 make switch-db-mode
 ```

+### Known Issues

+Port conflict: In dev mode, code changes trigger hot reloading.
+If changes affect app/nestjs-backend (packages/core, packages/db-main-prisma), nodejs may restart, potentially causing port conflicts.
+If backend code changes seem ineffective, check if the port is occupied with `lsof -i:3000`.
+If so, kill the old process with `kill -9 [pid]` and restart the application with `pnpm dev`.

+Websocket: In development, Next.js occupies port 3000 for websocket to trigger hot reloading.
+To avoid conflicts, the application's websocket uses port 3001.
+That's why you see SOCKET_PORT=3001 in .env.development.local, while in production, port 3000 is used by default for websocket requests.

 ## Database Migration Workflow

 Teable uses Prisma as ORM for database management.
 Follow these steps for schema changes: